zjryan/e8vm/readme.md

 - Struct                    // 4.15
 - Fields and methods        // 4.17
 - Interface

-And...
+- Big number constants

+And more...

 - Improve code reading website
 - Complete consts in asm8
 - Clean up the symbol linking in asm8 a little bit
 - Package building system that tracks timestamps
-- More tests; a lot more
 - Online filesystem and online editing
 - Code formatter